The Miami boutique is bringing in work relating to the Petrobras scandal

 Using its extensive international experience, multilingual capabilities, multicultural background and broad network of regional contacts, the firm manages substantial disputes in Latin America having administrative, criminal, or other complicating dimensions and supervises litigation in courts there.

 The firm’s work includes asset recovery and fraud prosecution.
 Working with an international network of contacts developed over the years, the firm seeks to preserve and recover fraudulently obtained assets transferred and concealed around the globe.
 In 2013, practice head Edward H Davis, Jr. was awarded the global "Lawyer of the Year" award for asset recovery from Who’s Who Legal, its first award ever in that field.
-He received the global award again in 2014 and 2015.
-The firm also received the Who’s Who Legal Asset Recovery Firm of the Year award in 2015.
+He received the global award again in 2014, 2015 and 2016.
+The firm also received the Who’s Who Legal Asset Recovery Firm of the Year award in 2015 and again in 2016.
 Among its engagements in this field, Astigarraga Davis acts as co-general counsel to the joint liquidators of Stanford International Bank, in connection with the liquidation of the Antigua-based bank at the centre of a multibillion fraud affecting more than 20,000 victims.
 The firm has also handled significant corruption-related asset recovery engagements on behalf of foreign sovereigns and their instrumentalities.

 Astigarraga Davis has extensive litigation experience representing lenders, creditors, banks and other financial institutions in disputes in the United States and abroad.
 The firm represents lenders and creditors domestically in courts in Florida and other states, and internationally in Latin America, including in multi-jurisdictional insolvencies.
 Experienced in prosecutions of chapter 15 petitions under the US Bankruptcy Code, the firm regularly represents foreign officeholders seeking to enlist the aid of US bankruptcy courts to recover and protect estate assets in the United States.
 Practice head Gregory Grossman has broad bankruptcy experience.
 The World Bank engaged José Astigarraga as a consultant to assess the insolvency systems of Latin America and published the resulting study.